predicate-logic/cluttermonkey/README.md

    * `git clone http://www.github.com/predicatelogic/cluttermonkey`
 2. Build Docker container and run it.
    * `cd cluttermonkey && ./run.sh -r`
       * Initial container build can take 10+ minutes and will print instructions once the container has been built and is ready for use.
+      * Once container builds and starts itself it will start collecting events.
+3. You can stop the container by typing `Ctrl-C` in the same terminal window that you started the run from.

 NOTE: all passwords for all services within the container should be the string literal "`password`".